nuxt/image/docs/content/5.providers/uploadcare.md

 ## Configuration

-> By default, all file URL's use the `ucarecdn.com` domain.
-By setting a custom CDN CNAME, the file URL's can use `cdn.mycompany.com` instead.
+> By default, all file URLs use the `ucarecdn.com` domain.
+By setting a custom CDN CNAME, file URLs can use `cdn.mycompany.com` instead.

 See the [Uploadcare documentation](https://uploadcare.com/docs/delivery/cdn/#custom-cdn-cname) for how to enable a custom domain in your project.
 To tell Nuxt Image about the custom CDN name, use the following configuration: